Expense Tracking Spreadsheet for Small Business — Automate the Data Entry

 Review extracted expense data before inserting to Google Sheets

 Click Insert.
-The expense row appears in your Google Sheet instantly—properly formatted, categorized, and ready for tax time.
+The expense row appears in your Google Sheet — properly formatted, categorized, and ready for tax time.

 Stop Typing Expenses